 Dismissal:

-• Students may repeat no more than one Supervised Clinical Practice Experience (SCPE) course due to failure of the rotation, in which case the student’s graduation will be delayed.
+- Students may repeat no more than two Supervised Clinical Practice Experience (SCPE) course due to failure of a rotation, in which case the student's graduation will be delayed.

 Withdrawal: